-Due to our operations this year, we ask that parents not visit their camper during the camp day.
-If you wish to visit a field program, please discuss this with the Camp Director.
-If a special circumstance permits your visit to camp, all visitors are required to show identification and must sign in and sign out on the guest register clipboard at the front door or with Avid4 staff if visiting programs in the field.
-Visitors must wear a face mask when visiting programs.
-Visitors will not be included in the staff count for ratios.
+Due to the mobile nature of our operations, parent visits are not a regular part of our programming.
+If you wish to visit a program in the field, please discuss this with the Camp Director to make arrangements.
+If a special circumstance permits your visit to camp, all visitors are required to show identification and must sign in and sign out on the Visitor Log posted at the front door, or with Avid4 staff if visiting programs in the field.
+Visitors will not be included in the staff count for childcare ratios.